- Open every weekend from Easter to Christmas

 From prehistoric times to the present day, artefacts, documents and photographs illustrate the history of Dollar.
 A brief description of some of what may be seen is given below.

 A Century of Housing Development in Dollar, 1918-2018

-Opening at Easter weekend, this year’s exhibition in Dollar Museum will map the growth of housing developments in Dollar.
-Our main exhibit is a 1.5m2 street map showing the 33 major housing developments built in Dollar from 1918 to 2018.
-We have individual call outs for each development showing an enlarged street plan, relevant pictures, build dates, builders and cost.
+Last year’s exhibition (2019) in Dollar Museum mapped the growth of housing developments in Dollar.
+Our main exhibit was a 1.5m2 street map showing the 33 major housing developments built in Dollar from 1918 to 2018.
+There were individual call outs for each development showing an enlarged street plan, relevant pictures, build dates, builders and cost.

-Extra pictures and documents for each of the developments will be available in folders.
-We are happy to receive more contributions to this archive during the course of the exhibition year.
+Extra pictures and documents for each of the developments were also available in folders.
+The museum was happy to receive more contributions to this archive during the course of the exhibition year.
 As well as any pictures available of the actual build in progress, we are trying to also collect pictures of the residents in these streets in the early years of occupancy.

-Our main display cabinet has the theme “Moving House” where we have gathered household items from the 1920s to date and display the history of shops and services available in the town.
-We are running a great children’s competition where we ask our digital generation to identify these items used by previous generations!
-The competition can be played during opening hours and we are awarding a specially designed badge for successful completion.
+Our main display cabinet had the theme “Moving House” where we gathered household items from the 1920s to date and displayed the history of shops and services available in the town.
+We ran a great children’s competition where we asked our digital generation to identify these items used by previous generations!
+The competition was played during opening hours and we awarded a specially designed badge for successful completion.